spardoel/Sign-language-recognition/Posts/2022-09-11_Sign_language_interpreter_blog_6.md

 ```
 First the constants for the number of features and the max video length are defined.
 Theoretically these could be inferred from the loaded data, but here they are just defined manually.
 The model is pretty straightforward.
 Two simple RNN layers are used followed by several dense layers with droput between each.
-This configurationwas determined mainly based on some trial and error.
+This configuration was determined mainly based on some trial and error.
+The dropouts were included to help prevent overfitting.
-The Adam optimizer is used with an initial learning rate of 0.0005, and categorical cross entropy is used as the loss metric.
+The Adam optimizer was used with an initial learning rate of 0.0005, and categorical cross entropy was used as the loss metric.

 ## Setting up the model training

 To create and train the model, a new function was created.

 ```
 BATCH_SIZE = 8
 EPOCHS = 50

-# Utility for running experiments.
+# The main function to train the model
 def run_experiment():
-    ## define some keras callbacks
+    # define some keras callbacks

     # define a learning rate schedule to reduce learning rate by 10 for every 2 epochs without an improvement in validation loss
     reduce_lr = ReduceLROnPlateau(
-        monitor="val_loss", factor=0.5, patience=10, min_lr=0.00001, mode="auto"
+        monitor="val_loss", factor=0.5, patience=5, min_lr=0.00001, mode="auto"
     )
     # define the early stopping callback
     early_stopping_cb = EarlyStopping(
         monitor="val_accuracy", patience=10
-    )
-    # define the callback to periodically save the model weights
-    filepath = "video_classifier.h5"
-    checkpoint = ModelCheckpoint(
-        filepath, save_weights_only=True, save_best_only=True, verbose=1
     )

     # get the model